BecksHookham/TechCV.md/README.md

 We have created a guide that we recommend but there's no one correct format.

-N.B.
-You absolutely DO NOT need to create this but now you know it's an option.
-It can be quite useful if you're sending people LinkedIn messages and want to pop over a copy of your CV and portfolio.

 ### CV Builders: Wonsulting.com

 We don't recommend CV builders except one which is quite good.
 It is based on a popular tech CV format called [Jake's CV](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs).